-In 2020 OUC finalized an Electric Integrated Resource Plan (EIRP), which provides a roadmap to enable OUC to achieve its goal of Net Zero Carbon by 2050, as well as interim goals of 50% carbon emissions reductions by 2030 and 75% carbon emissions reductions by 2040 as compared to 2005 levels.
-This commitment aligns with the City of Orlando's 2017 proclamation to achieve 100% renewable energy generation by 2050.
-The first major steps to achieving these carbon reduction targets will be converting two coal fired generating units (Stanton Energy Center Units 1 and 2) to cleaner-burning natural gas with the first unit converted no later than 2025 and the second unit converted no later than 2027, and adding 1,267 MWac of solar and 350 MW of battery storage by 2030.
+In December 2020 OUC finalized an Electric Integrated Resource Plan ("EIRP"), which provides a roadmap to enable OUC to achieve its goal of Net Zero Carbon by 2050, as well as interim goals of 50% carbon emissions reductions by 2030 and 75% carbon emissions reductions by 2040 as compared to 2005 levels.
+The first major steps outlined to achieve these carbon reduction targets was to convert one coal unit (Stanton Energy Center Unit 1) no later than 2025 and secondly, convert the other coal fired generating unit (Stanton Energy Center Unit 2) to cleaner-burning natural gas no later than 2027, and which includes 1,524 MWac of solar and 350 MW of energy storage by 2030.